rowanc1/phd-thesis/content/phd/framework.md

 % \bigskip

-To guide the discussion, we start this chapter by outlining gradient-based inversion methodology in Section \ref{sec:methodology}.
-The inversion methodology directly motivates the construction of the {sc}`SimPEG` framework, terminology, and software implementation, which we discuss in Section \ref{sec:implementation}.
+To guide the discussion, we start this chapter by outlining gradient-based inversion methodology in {numref}`sec:methodology`.
+The inversion methodology directly motivates the construction of the {sc}`SimPEG` framework, terminology, and software implementation, which we discuss in {numref}`sec:implementation`.
 We weave an example of Direct Current (DC) resistivity throughout the discussion of the {sc}`SimPEG` framework to provide context for the choices made and highlight many of the features of {sc}`SimPEG`.

 +++

-% (sec:methodology)=
+(sec:methodology)=

 # Inversion methodology